insurance Crossword Puzzles

 - The possibility of loss or injury.

-11 Clues: Cannot be controlled. • The possibility of loss or injury. • occurs when there is likelihood of economic loss. • The threat of a loss with no opportunity for gain. • A paid protection against loss due to injury or property damage. • The systemic Process of managing risk to achieve your objectives. • ...
+11 Clues: Cannot be controlled. • The possibility of loss or injury. • There is likelihood of economic loss. • The threat of a loss with no opportunity for gain. • Pay protection against loss due to injury or property damage. • Conditions that can be controlled to minimize the change of harm. • The systemic process of managing risk to achieve your objectives. • ...

 Across